seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **Data.** `data.binance.vision` monthly ZIPs (3 years of hourly candles), tail topped up from `data-api.binance.vision`.
 Pair list from the frontend's `tokens[]`.

+**The monthly archive is published with a LAG, and the lag is not the same on both venues.**
+Measured 05.09.2026: the monthly ZIP for the last COMPLETE month answers 200 on `futures/um` and 404 on `spot`, while both venues already carry that month's DAILY files.
+The old refill loop filled only the CURRENT month from dailies and expected the last complete month to arrive as a monthly ZIP, so on `futures/um` it did and on `spot` it did not: **744 h, interior, on every spot pair and on no perpetual**, for as long as the lag lasts.
+A publication schedule therefore read as a venue asymmetry in the code, and the tail top-up could not cover it either — the hole sits BEHIND the last row, not in front of it.
+`_vision_rows` now records every month the monthly ZIP did not carry and refills each from that month's daily files, whatever the reason it was absent; months before the pair's first archived month are skipped, and that window is read off the data — the first month that answered 200 — never declared. **The repair does not depend on the lag being permanent**, which is the whole point: a fix keyed to «spot publishes late» retires silently on the day the schedule changes.

+**The tail is topped up from the SPOT endpoint and no futures mirror exists (inv.
+64).** A `fut:true` series therefore ends at the archive's last daily file and carries a visible tail deficit of about a day, which the census prints rather than hides.
+Run #16: **31 of 31 symbols cached**, 26 spot pairs at tail 0, five perpetuals at 20 h of tail each, and one interior gap in the whole set — GRAM's 53 h at the rename joint (inv.
+63).

 **Metric.** Excess return against the list mean: the score decides «which of the 30», not «where the market goes».
 IC = rank correlation of score with the future per date, averaged, CI by block bootstrap; plus top-3 vs mean, worst drawdown by